Medical Records: Frequently Asked Questions

 records, please let us know in advance.
 The person picking up the medical

-records must bring written authorization from the patient as well as a
+records must bring written, signed authorization from the patient as well

 for the person picking up the record.

-Question: What is the charge for copies of medical records?
+Question: What is the charge for copies of my medical records?

-Answer: There is a 25 cent per page charge for personal copies of medical records
+Answer: There is a reasonable, cost-based charge for personal copies of medical

 if your records are being sent directly to another health care provider.